• Skip to main content

 Could Make You Nauseous

 Thankfully, side effects from sweeteners are uncommon.
-Plenty of people can use stevia and erythritol regularly without any problems.
+Plenty of people use stevia and erythritol regularly without any problems.

 The risk simply means that you should be cautious when you first have Bai drinks.
 Start with a small serving, that way you notice any side effects before they become serious.